lyomandel/lavachallenge/Readme.md

 State Tracker:

 `state_tracker.go` files.

 After running the `lava proxy server` state tracker can be used.

-To run state tracker for the latest 5 blocks run the command `go run state_tracker.go` in terminal.
+To run state tracker for the latest 5 blocks run the command `go run state_tracker.go` in another terminal.
 State tracker will print to a file the height & hash values of the 5 latest blocks.